araza6/araza6/content/posts/hamiltonian-differentiation.md

 To establish the idea somewhat formally, we can define unitary learning as the task of learning an optimal paramter vector $\vec{\theta}_{opt}$ that parametrizes $U(\vec{\theta})$ such that $U(\vec{\theta})$ is close enough to some target unitary, $U$.

 A natural question now is that what does $U(\vec{\theta})$ look like?
 Any parametrization that satisfies $U U^{\dagger} = I$ works.
 Commonly, parameterizations have an exponential term raised to some matrix (hamiltonian).
-For example, in [Kwok Ho Wan et al.](https://arxiv.org/abs/1806.10448) (2018) authors use the following parametrization where the Paulis are raised in the exponential term
+For example, in [Kwok Ho Wan et al.](https://arxiv.org/abs/1806.10448) (2018) the authors use the following parametrization where the Paulis are raised in the exponential term

 $$
         \begin{equation}\label{unitary-decomp-oscar}